All about our WKA data and certificates which you can download here

 VAT: DE160232498

-If machines including operating personnel are rented out, it is a question of hiring staff or contracting work.
-The person hiring out the equipment therefore runs the risk of being held liable as a (main) contractor or as a hirer.
+If machines are rented out including operating personnel, this constitutes either the hiring of personnel or contracting work.
+The party hiring the equipment therefore runs the risk of being held liable as a (main) contractor or as a hirer of personnel.

-When materials are provided including labor, it should be examined whether the labor is working under the supervision or direction of the company using them.
-Generally, this will be the case and will constitute hiring of labor.
+When equipment is made available including laborers, it must be investigated whether the laborers work under the supervision or direction of the company utilizing them.
+Generally, this will be the case, and it constitutes the hiring of personnel.

-As a rule, the reverse charge mechanism (see chapter 12) must be applied to the rental of manned equipment for VAT purposes, regardless of whether this involves hiring personnel or contracting work.
-A formal exception applies in the situation where equipment is hired and personnel is hired (i.e. there is management or supervision by the principal).
-In that case, the reverse charge mechanism may, in principle, not be applied to the hiring of the equipment.
-However, if splitting the provision of drivers/machinists from the hiring of equipment creates practical problems, it is (still) allowed to apply the reverse charge mechanism to the total remuneration (therefore also to the hiring of the equipment).
+For VAT purposes, the reverse charge mechanism (see chapter 12) generally applies to the rental of manned equipment, regardless of whether it concerns the hiring of personnel or contracting work.
+A formal exception applies in situations where equipment is hired and personnel are hired (meaning there is direction or supervision by the client).
+In that case, the reverse charge mechanism may in principle not be applied to the rental of the equipment.
+However, if the separation between providing drivers/operators and renting equipment causes practical problems, it is (still) permitted to apply the reverse charge mechanism to the total remuneration (thus also to the rental of the equipment).

-There are a number of grounds on which an employee's data may be disclosed to a third party.
-One of the grounds is when the employee has given explicit consent.
+There are several grounds on which an employee's data may be provided to a third party.
+One of these grounds is when the employee has explicitly given consent for this.
 This can be arranged through a written statement from the employee.

 In addition to consent, employee data may also be provided if there is a legal obligation.
-Examples include the provision of employee data in the event of an audit by the Tax Office or Inspectorate SZW (the Labor Inspectorate).
-In these situations, no consent of the employee is required.
+This includes, for example, providing employee data during an audit by the Tax Authorities or the SZW Inspectorate (the Labour Inspectorate).
+In such situations, employee consent is not required.

-However, the provision of data by the subcontractor/outsourcer to a (main) contractor/user is not legally required under the WKa.
-On this basis, therefore, data provision of Dutch personnel would not be possible without further ado.
+However, the provision of data by the subcontractor/lender to a (main) contractor/hirer is not legally mandatory under the WKa.
+Based on this, the provision of data for Dutch personnel would therefore not be possible without further ado.

-Employee data may also be provided to third parties if there is a legitimate interest of the organization or the third party to whom the data is provided.
-The question is whether managing liability risk under the WKa can be a legitimate interest for providing employee data.
+Employee data may also be provided to third parties if there is a legitimate interest of the organization or of the third party to whom the data is provided.
+The question is whether controlling the liability risk under the WKa can constitute a legitimate interest for providing employee data.